marcopoli/Identification-of-Twitter-bots-using-CNN/README.md

 - `runner.py` has been used to run and submit the model to the competition
 - `female_es.txt` and `male_es.txt` contain additional tweets that have been scraped using `datagen.py` and `datagen_es.py` to create additional training data.
+- The `genHuman` folder contains the tweets created with the `datagen` files.
 - `malefemale.py` and `malefemale_es.py` create/train the model to distinguish between male and female tweets (if human and not bot).
 - `botnotbot.py` and `botnotbot_es.py` create/train the model to distinguish between human and bot tweets.